How Capena began

 The unstable imperial authority and inflation drove the nobility out of the city to their country estates.
 All the large villas of the late Imperial period now began to take on the appearance of what they would later become: a medieval manor with a castle, a central nucleus and a fortified village known as a castrum.

 Ancient Capena survived until the collapse of the Western Roman Empire, after which all traces of it were lost.
-The locality has not been inhabited since then – apart from minor activity during the 14th century AD – and only one Roman structure survives above ground, the monumental ruin known locally as il Castellaccio (shown in the photo at the top of this page), which may have originally been a temple and later a church.
+The locality has not been inhabited since then – apart from minor activity during the 14th century AD.

 It was not until the pioneering work of Pierluigi Galletti in the mid-18th century that La Civitucola was decisively identified as the site of Capena’s former location.
 Even then, it took more than a hundred years for other historians to reach a consensus that Galletti had been correct.

 Until recently, the site of ancient Capena had never been subjected to systematic excavation.
-However, in 2006 a geophysical survey documented the presence of substantial buried structures, such as roads, buildings and terraces, across the plateau of the ancient town (an area of approximately nine hectares) and since 2007 Dr Roman Roth – now of the University of Cape Town – has led a series of archaeological projects here, investigating a representative sample of these structures.
+However, in 2006 a geophysical survey documented the presence of substantial buried structures, such as roads, buildings and terraces, across the plateau of the ancient town (an area of approximately nine hectares) and since 2007 Dr Roman Roth – now an Emeritus Professor at the University of Cape Town – has led a series of archaeological projects here, investigating a representative sample of these structures.
+One of their finds is shown in the photo above.
 Dr Roth’s team has stayed at Casa Galilei during its work.

-To read more about the Capena Excavation Project, please click here.
+To read more about the Capena Antiqua Project, please click here.

 To read about the medieval and modern history of Capena, see this article at Wikipedia.

-Casa Capena thanks Dr Roth for granting permission to use the photographs reproduced on this page.
+Casa Capena thanks Dr Roth for granting permission to use the second photograph reproduced on this page.